Length orthospectrum of convex bodies on flat tori: Introduction

 extends meromorphically to $\mathbb{C}$, its poles are located at $s=1,\ldots,d$ and are simple; \item otherwise, $\zeta_{\beta}(K_1,K_2,s)$ extends holomorphically to $\mathbb{C}$. \end{enumerate} \end{theo} In the case where both $K_1$ and $K_2$ are reduced to points, this theorem recovers a classical property of Epstein zeta functions~\cite{Epstein03}.
 See~\S\ref{ss:number} below for a brief reminder on such arithmetic functions.
-Yet, to the best of our knowledge, this result seems to be new in the case of general strictly convex subsets.
+Yet, to the best of our knowledge, this result seems to be new in the case of general smooth strictly convex subsets.
+Under lower regularity assumptions on the boundary of our convex sets and eventhough we did not write all the details, our proof should in principle allow to perform the analytic continuation up to $\{\text{Re}(s)>d-N\}$ with $\mathcal{C}^N$ being the regularity of the boundary and $N>d$.

 As for classical zeta functions in number theory, it is natural to compute the explicit values of the residues and, due to the geometric nature of the problem, one would like to express them in terms of natural geometric quantities attached to the convex sets $K_1$ and $K_2$.
 In order to be more explicit on the residues when $\beta=0$, recall Steiner's formula for a compact and convex subset $K$ of $\IR^d$~\cite[\S4]{Schneider14}: